ankit7469/DSA-PROBLEM-2/README.md

 - Each character in the word is mapped to its corresponding height.
 - The maximum height among these characters is selected.
-- The final area is calculated using the product of: maximum letter height total number of characters in the word
+- The final area is calculated using the product of:
+  Maximum letter height
+  Total number of characters in the word

 🧩 Core Concepts

-• Character-to-Index Mapping: Letters are mapped to array indices (a → 0, b → 1, … z → 25).
+- Character-to-Index Mapping: Letters are mapped to array indices (a → 0, b → 1, … z → 25).
-• Maximum Selection: Only the tallest letter determines the height.
+- Maximum Selection: Only the tallest letter determines the height.
-• Length Calculation: Word length represents the width.
+- Length Calculation: Word length represents the width.
-• Area Formula: Area = max height × word length.
+- Area Formula: Area = max height × word length.
-• Efficiency: Single pass through the word is sufficient.
+- Efficiency: Single pass through the word is sufficient.

 ------------------------------------------------------------------------------------------------------------------
 ## Problem 2.
 Utopian Tree